RoyenEmma/RoyenEmma/README.md

 ### Hi there 👋
-### I'm currently working on Excelling pursuits and learning product management.
-I'm looking to collaborate with designers and developers to create a tangible project whose main aim is to excél in any pursuit of human endeavours.
+### I'm currently working on excelling pursuits and learning product management.
+I'm looking to collaborate with designers and developers to create tangible projects whose main aim is to excél in any pursuit of human endeavours.
 ### I can be reached via royenemmanuel@gmail.com and +2347066992344

 ### Fun fact: Reading, Researching, Swimming, Volleyball,Travelling, Networking and writing.